smartprocure/contexture/packages/client/README.md

 This works by providing a source node from which to **get** values, and a target to **use** those values.
 Logic on how to get and use those values are defined in the client type definitions.

 The client exposes a method to create subqueries between two trees as a top level export, with this signature:
-`(types, targetTree, targetPath, sourceTree, sourcePath)` It takes `types` (to lookup type specific logic), the tree and path of the source node, and then the tree and path of the target node.
+`(types, targetTree, targetPath, sourceTree, sourcePath, mapSubqueryValues?)` It takes `types` (to lookup type specific logic), the tree and path of the source node, and then the tree and path of the target node.
+Lastly, it can optionally take a function to override the type logic completely.

-Client types need to implement these methods to be used in a subquery:
+Client types need to implement these methods to be used in a subquery if mapSubqueryValues is not provided:

 | Function Name | Signature | Explanation |
 | ------------- | --------- | ----------- |